Dido Miles: Life and career

 Miles was born Eleanor Amy Dido Deloince.
 She wanted to use the stage name Dido Deloince, but her mother, a fellow actress, believed that it sounded like the name of a sex worker.
 She instead opted to use her mother's maiden name, Miles, following her mother's death when she was a teenager.
 Her father, a former actor, was a teacher.
 Whilst growing up, her actor grandfather, Bernard Miles, founded the Mermaid Theatre.
 Her grandmother, Josephine Wilson, was also an actress.
 She spent a lot of time at the Mermaid Theatre as a child.
-Miles attended comprehensive school in North London, where she dropped out aged 15.
+Miles attended a comprehensive school in North London, where she dropped out aged 15.
 Her first job was as an usherette.

 Aged 19, Miles auditioned for actress Pat Heywood at the Royal Academy of Dramatic Art.
 She was nervous as she performed a monologue from Romeo and Juliet which Heywood had performed in a film.
 She was successful and was offered a scholarship.
 Miles made her acting debut in an episode of the BBC anthology series Screenplay.
 Following this, she appeared in the 1994 film Black Beauty, and she later appeared in the 1995 film First Knight.
 Miles also starred in the 1996 film Emma as Isabella Knight.
 Following this, she went on to appear in series such as The Bill, Making Waves, and Dani's House.
 In May 2009, Miles portrayed the role of Viv Bates in three episodes of the BBC soap opera EastEnders.
 She reprised her role as Viv for one episode in October 2019.